banzaicloud/pipeline/docs/pipeline-howto-0.2.0.md

-Starting from the [0.2.0](https://github.com/banzaicloud/pipeline/tree/0.2.0) version Pipeline supports managed Kubernetes clusters on Azure ([AKS](https://docs.microsoft.com/en-us/azure/aks/) as well.
+Starting from the [0.2.0](https://github.com/banzaicloud/pipeline/tree/0.2.0) version Pipeline supports managed Kubernetes clusters on Azure ([AKS](https://docs.microsoft.com/en-us/azure/aks/)) as well.

 For simplicity the instruction steps are presented through an example specifically how to hook a Spark application one develops into CI/CD workflow to run it on Kubernetes on Azure.

 ### Getting Started

-It's assumed that the source of the Spark application is stored in [GitHub](http://github.com) and the user has an [Azure](https://portal.azure.com) subscription with AKS service enabled.
+It's assumed that the source of the Spark application is stored in [GitHub](http://github.com).

 The [Pipeline Control Plane](https://github.com/banzaicloud/pipeline-cp-launcher/tree/0.2.0) takes care of creating a Kubernetes cluster on the desired cloud provider and executing the steps of the CI/CD flow can be hosted on both `AWS` and `Azure`.
 See details below for how to launch `Pipeline Control Plane` on `AWS` and `Azure`.